t3llscode/buffl.co-Scraper/readme.md

     "type": "multiple-choice", // either 'card' or 'multiple-choice' "card": {
       "question": {
-        "text": "What feature would you like next for the `t3llscode/buffl.co-Scraper`?", "html": "<div><p><span>What feature would you like next for the `t3llscode/buffl.co-Scraper`? </span></p></div>" },
+        "text": "What features would you like next for the `t3llscode/buffl.co-Scraper`?", "html": "<div><p><span>What feature would you like next for the `t3llscode/buffl.co-Scraper`? </span></p></div>" },
       "answers": [